muchimi/JoystickGremlinEx/README.md

 - Action container will now scroll horizontally if the action is too wide to fit based on windows size / UI scaling options.

+- Profiles can be saved even if one or more actions are not configured (QOL enhancement).

 6/6/24 - 13.40.13ex (h) **potentially breaking change**